iobroker-community-adapters/ioBroker.shelly/docs/en/README.md

 ## General

 You can use the adapter in CoAP or MQTT mode.

 - The default mode is MQTT (see [documentation](protocol-mqtt.md) for details)
 - CoAP is just compatible with devices of generation 1
 - **If you want to use Gen2 devices, you must use MQTT!**

+Questions?
+Check the [FAQ](faq.md) section first!

 ![iobroker_general](./img/iobroker_general.png)